This document describes the bootstrap governance process under which the project will operate until the final governance process is identified.

-NOTE: In April 2022 Project Maintainers assigned five seven individuals to be members of the Bootstrap Governance Committee.
+NOTE: In April 2022 Project Maintainers assigned seven individuals to be members of the Bootstrap Governance Committee.
 This is a temporary arrangement that should be replaced by an elected governing body before March 2024.

 Decisions are made by a consensus of Project Members and Interested Parties.
 If this consensus cannot be reached, the decision can be made by the plain majority vote of Bootstrap Governance Committee Members.

 Key discussions and decisions should happen asynchronously in communication channels like GitHub Issues, discussions or pull requests.
 Technical decisions are expected to be documented in the OpenFeature Specification.
 The community decisions should be documented in this Governance repository.

 The project conducts regular project meetings hosted by its maintainers and contributors.
 These meetings are used as additional discussion and consensus building but not for making decisions without prior discussion in async channels.